-- NEVER modify, disassemble, or in any way alter the construction of the laser and never start up a system that has been modified or disassembled. - !
-ALWAYS inspect the scan head for damage and breakage before use. - NEVER leave the system unattended during operation. - KEEP YOUR LASER SYSTEM CLEAN A build up of engraving residue is dangerous and can create a fire hazard.
-Keep your marking system clean and free of debris. - !
-DO NOT disassemble the machine or remove any of its protective covers. - NEVER place hands, fingers or objects into moving parts such as cooling fans. - NEVER CUT PVC (polyvinyl chloride) under any circumstances.
+- ALWAYS have a clean, level and open work space to uncrate and place your fiber marking system. - NEVER modify, disassemble, or in any way alter the construction of the laser and never start up a system that has been modified or disassembled. - I ALWAYS inspect the scan head for damage and breakage before use. - (\) NEVER leave the system unattended during operation. - KEEP YOUR LASER SYSTEM CLEAN A build up of engraving residue is dangerous and can create a fire hazard.
+Keep your marking system clean and free of debris. - DO NOT disassemble the machine or remove any of its protective covers. - NEVER place hands, fingers or objects into moving parts such as cooling fans. - NEVER CUT OR MARK PVC (polyvinyl chloride) under any circumstances.